techtown-training/microservices-bootcamp/exercise/aws/k8s/k8sSetup.md

 microk8s.kubectl get services
 ~~~

+___

+### Let the Instructor know

+Share the list of nodes & services with the Instructor.

+___

-On last optional thing that we can do is add an alias for "kubectl" as that is the typical command that we normally would use to call the Kubernetes CLI:
+One last optional thing that we can do is add an alias for "kubectl" as that is the typical command that we normally would use to call the Kubernetes CLI:

 ~~~shell
 alias kubectl='microk8s.kubectl'